Sidi Bhashir MosqueCurrently Open [Closes at 08:00 pm]

 Things to Know Before Visiting Sidi Bhashir Mosque

-39.68% of people plan their visit to Sidi Bhashir Mosque between 3 PM - 4 PM
+33.54% of people start their Sidi Bhashir Mosque visit around 2 PM - 3 PM

 People usually take around 1 Hr to see Sidi Bhashir Mosque